tengai650/FxDispatcher/README.md

 Event dispatch or thread governer for worker threads sending events to the FX application thread.
 This prevents worker threads from overwhelming the FX Application thread with events.

-An event cache is provide by a BlockingQueue allowing threads to post events and move on.
+An event cache is provide by a BlockingQueue allowing threads to post events and continue on.
 However, if the queue is full the posting thread is paused until a queue slot becomes available.
 The size of the queue is user configurable.

+Method waitTillPurged is designed to wait until finished, similar to SwingUtilities.invokeAndWait().

 Benifits